Tornado records: Highest forward speed

 Twin EF4 tornadoes in Pilger, Nebraska on June 16, 2014.
 The leftmost tornado would achieve the highest forward speed in history.

 The highest accepted forward speed of an intense tornado on record was 75 mph from the 1974 Guin tornado that tore across northwestern Alabama.
 Other weak tornadoes have approached or exceeded this speed, but this is the fastest forward movement observed in a major tornado.
 The 1977 Birmingham tornado had an average forward speed of 60 mph, as did the 2021 Western Kentucky tornado.

-Weaker tornadoes and tornadovortices have been recorded exceeding these speeds.
+Weaker tornadoes and tornado vortices have been recorded exceeding these speeds.
 Subvortices of the 2013 El Reno tornado were recorded to travel at speeds of 175 mph as they orbited the main vortex; the fastest speed a separate tornado-producing mesocyclone has been recorded to travel at was determined via photogrammetry to be the junior EF4 of the 2014 Pilger, Nebraska, tornado family, travelling at 94.6 mph for five seconds near the very end of its lifespan.
 These figures have not been acknowledged by the National Weather Service.

 Calculations of highest speeds from the National Centers for Environmental Information Storm Events Database gives a high average forward speed of a significant tornado just west of Galt, Iowa, on December 15, 2021, of between 70.91 mph and 88.65 mph.
 This tornado occurred during the December 2021 Midwest derecho and tornado outbreak, and was accompanied by straight-line winds approaching 80 mph.
 A faster range can be calculated on an EF1 tornado south of Taylorville, Illinois on March 31, 2023, which traveled 1.74 mi between 18:13 and 18:14, giving a range of forward speeds between 52.2 mph and 104.4 mph.
 Due to significant variability caused by the unspecific nature of the timestamps provided, these speed figures are unofficial.

 Greatest pressure drop

-A pressure deficit of 100 mb was observed when a violent tornado near Manchester, South Dakota on June 24, 2003, passed directly over an in-situ probe deployed by storm chasing researcher Tim Samaras.
+A pressure deficit of 100 mb was observed during a violent tornado near Manchester, South Dakota on June 24, 2003, passed directly over an in-situ probe deployed by storm chasing researcher Tim Samaras.
 In less than a minute, the pressure plunged to 850 millibars (25.10 inHg) at ground level, widely regarded as the lowest reliably measured pressure inside a tornado and, when adjusted to sea level, comparable to the lowest pressures ever recorded in the United States.

 On April 21, 2007, a 194 mb pressure deficit was reported when a tornado struck a storm chasing vehicle in Tulia, Texas.
 The tornado caused EF2 damage as it passed through Tulia.
 The reported pressure drop far exceeds that which would be expected based on theoretical calculations.

 There is a questionable and unofficial citizen's barometer measurement of a 192 mb drop around Minneapolis in 1904.